momotonton/momotonton/README.md

 ## momotonton <sub> @momotonton</sub>

 Learning from The World..⚙

 ## 💡  Interest

-💡 Interactive things (Communication , Education , Metaverse , AR/VR )<br>
+Passionate about SysOps and DevOps Cloud 🚄 <br>
+Currently working in Japan as Cloud Engineer ( 21.10~ ) 💡 <br>
-🐣 Aim to be User experience Developer
+Aim to be Interactive Developer 🐣

 ## 🌎  Study